danielabdi-noaa/interp/README.md

                          [--cutoff-radius CUTOFF_RADIUS] [--cutoff-radius-interp CUTOFF_RADIUS_INTERP]

     arguments:
-      -h, --help               show this help message and exit -i, --input              grib or other text/binary file containing coordinates and fields to interpolate -o, --output             output grib or other text/binary file containing result of interpolation -t, --template           template grib file that the output grib file is to be based upon -c, --clusters-per-rank  number of point clusters (point clouds) per MPI rank -f, --fields             comma separated list indices of fields in grib file that are to be interpolated hyphen(-) can be used to indicate range of fields e.g. 0-3 means fields 0,1,2 question(?) can be used to indicate all fields in a grib file -n, --neighbors          number of neighbors to be used during solution for weights using source points -ni, --neighbors-interp  number of neighbors to be used during interpolation at target points -r, --rbf-shape          shape factor for RBF kernel -ucr, --use-cutoff-radius      use cutoff radius instead of fixed number of nearest neighbors -cr, --cutoff-radius           cutoff radius used during solution -cri, --cutoff-radius-interp   cutoff radius used during interpolation -r, --rbf-smoothing      smoothing factor for rbf interpolation -m, --monomials          number of monomials (supported 0 or 1) -utf, --use-test-field   use test field function for initializing fields (applies even if grib2 file input is used) this could be useful for tuning parameters with L2 error of ground truth.
+      -h, --help               Show this help message and exit.
+      -i, --input              Input file in grib or other text/binary format containing coordinates and fields for interpolation.
+      -o, --output             Output file in grib or other text/binary format containing the result of the interpolation.
+      -t, --template           Template grib or other text/binary file on which the output file will be based.
+      -c, --clusters-per-rank  Number of point clusters (point clouds) per MPI rank -f, --fields             Comma-separated list of field indices in the grib file to be interpolated.
+                               Use hyphens (-) to indicate a range of fields (e.g., 0-3 for fields 0, 1, 2).
+                               Use a question mark (?) to indicate all fields.
+      -n, --neighbors          Number of neighbors to be used during the solution for weights using source points.
+      -ni, --neighbors-interp  Number of neighbors to be used during the interpolation at target points.
+      -r, --rbf-shape          Shape factor for the RBF (Radial Basis Function) kernel.
+      -ucr, --use-cutoff-radius      Use a cutoff radius instead of fixed number of nearest neighbors.
+      -cr, --cutoff-radius           Cutoff radius used during the solution.
+      -cri, --cutoff-radius-interp   Cutoff radius used during interpolation.
+      -r, --rbf-smoothing      Smoothing factor for RBF interpolation.
+      -m, --monomials          Number of monomials (0 or 1 supported).
+      -utf, --use-test-field   Use a test field function for initializing fields.
+This applies even if input is read from a file.
+                               It can be useful for tuning parameters with the L2 error interpolation from ground truth.

 The most important parameters affecting performance and accuracy are `--rbf-shape`, `--neighbors` and `--neighbors-interp`.
 The RBF shape factor if automatically set if you don't provide one, however, you may want to tune that value later.